-New iPhones ain’t getting any cheaper.
-With the new iPhone X the most expensive yet, you should think seriously about trading in your old iPhone.
-And you should use Cult of Mac’s gadget buyback program, because we pay the highest cash prices.
+With the iPhone X finally released, now is the best time to lock-in a price to sell your old phone before it begins to depreciate.
+And you should use Cult of Mac’s gadget buyback program, because we pay the highest cash prices with the easiest service.

 And we can prove it…

 As we enter upgrade season, we’ve teamed up with a U.S. recycling company to offer what we believe is the perfect combination of highest-paying and easiest-to-use buyback program right here at buyback.cultofmac.com.